With Thousands Of Migrants Crossing The Border Daily, We Asked 'Why Now?'

 It's not just easier for migrants to get into the U.S. with a child.
 In many cases, it's cheaper as well.

-"If you traveled by yourself as a single male, today it would cost you almost twelve thousand dollars," said Luis Argueta, an award-winning filmmaker based in Guatemala, who's been documenting international migration since the 1970s.
+"If you traveled by yourself as a single male, today it would cost you almost $12,000," said Luis Argueta, an award-winning filmmaker based in Guatemala who has been documenting international migration since the 1970s.
 "But if you have a child, it'll cost a lot less."

-Argueta has been interviewing migrants for his next film, including a man who left Guatemala,and crossed the border with his 13 year-old daughter in February.
-Argueta says the journey cost him less than $7,000 dollars for both of them.
+For his next film, Argueta has been interviewing migrants, including a man who left Guatemala and crossed the border with his 13-year-old daughter in February.
+Argueta says the journey cost him less than $7,000 for both of them.

 "So it's quite a bit of savings.
 There is a moral and personal cost, and he is not immune to that," Argueta told me.
 "But on the other hand, he knows that his child will be able to have a better education."

-Smugglers charge the families less because they drop them at the border, and tell them to turn themselves in on the other side.
+Smugglers charge the families less because they drop the families at the border and tell them to turn themselves in on the other side.
 But migrants traveling alone have to be smuggled across the border because they are more likely to be detained or immediately deported.
 And as smugglers cut the price for families, they get more customers.

 'People are seeing that others are making it'